 One of the best winter treks to do in India, which is best suited for beginners, ends with a rewarding view of the peaks of the great Himalayas and is accessible throughout the year, is the Nag Tibba trek.

 Situated at an altitude of more than 9000ft above sea level, this trek is perfect for a 3-day weekend trip to the Himalayas.

-Nag Tibba trek has quite a mythical significance and the word ‘Nag Tibba’ Itself means Serpent’s Peak.
-This part of the Himalayan region is influenced by the ‘Nag-Devta’ or Serpent god and locals do worship the Serpent god.
+The place holds mythical significance as the word ‘Nag Tibba’ itself means Serpent’s Peak.
+This part of the Garhwal Himalayan region is influenced by the ‘Nag-Devta’ or Serpent god and is sacred to locals who worship the Serpent god.
 Especially at the time when they want their Cattle to flourish.

 Nag Tibba trek is famous for camping and as a trekking destination situated in the midst of the Himalayan region.
 There is also a temple situated at the highest point of the Nag Tibba Summit and the view from there is something you would want to capture for life.